jackiedinh8/libusnet/README.md

 Here are summaries of techniques we have used:

-- wait-free algorithm and data structures which are shared among processes without using lock mechanism.
+- wait-free algorithm and data structures which are shared among processes.
 - multi-processes: one network process for packet processing, one application process for application tasks.
 - zero-copy technique: reducing number of copying buffers as mush as we can.
 - use cache-friendly data structure to reduce algorithm costs.